icst2021satool/probabilistic-coupling-experiment/README.md

 This directory contains scripts whose purpose is to run scripts contained in the directory ``datacollection/src`` for several d4j's projects at once (e.g., in batch mode) or to generate, clean up, and check the aggregate FDP data.
 There are four types of scrips:

 1. Scripts to collect FDP data in batch mode.
-These scripts basically run the script **src/faultdetect_project.sh** for all faulty versions of the d4j projects.
+These scripts  run the script **src/faultdetect_project.sh** for all faulty versions of the d4j projects to generate the contents of the ``datacollection/results/PROJECTID/VERSION`` directories.

 * [Chart-batch.sh](https://github.com/icst2021satool/probabilistic-coupling-experiment/blob/master/datacollection/batch-src/Chart-batch.sh)
 * [Cli-batch.sh](https://github.com/icst2021satool/probabilistic-coupling-experiment/blob/master/datacollection/batch-src/Cli-batch.sh)